sloanahrens/devops-toolkit-tutorials/1-3-ci-integration-testing.md

-# Part 4: CI: Automate App Testing with Docker-Compose
+# Part 3: CI: Local App Integration Testing with Docker-Compose

 In this exercise we will build out the beginnings of a CI pipeline that produces application Docker images as the first set of [deliverables](https://en.wikipedia.org/wiki/Deliverable).
 We won't fully automate the process until the next exercise, but by the end of this exercise we will be able to run a series of simple commands that: